A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Introduction

 A legitimate question, therefore, is how can network operators invest money for securing the important assets in an NCS against attacks that disable communication permanently under a limited budget?
 The same question applies to attackers in terms of targeting the best set of devices whose failure to communicate will maximize damage.
-These types of questions are best answered using game theory, which has been used as a common tool for modeling and analyzing cyber-security problems as it effectively captures conflicting goals of attackers and defenders \cite{Basar2019CPS-Survey, ZhuBasar2015Mag,Yuan_new2020}.
-However, game-theoretic research for security investments in NCS is often unrelated to the physical system model \cite{Amin2013} and usually employs dynamic games where the players repeatedly update their investment strategies in response to the actions of their opponents in real time \cite{Basar2019CPS-Survey,Li2018TAC}.
-The latter approach, however, might not be practical when long-term, fixed security investment is desired.
-Recently a mixed-strategy (MS) investment game for mitigation of hardware attacks on an NCS was presented in \cite{PSACC2019}.
+These types of questions are best answered using game theory, which has been used as a common tool for modeling and analyzing cyber-security problems as it effectively captures conflicting goals of attackers and defenders \cite{Li2018TAC,Basar2019CPS-Survey, ZhuBasar2015Mag,Yuan_new2020, pirani2021game,yang2021modeling,Amin2013}.
+However, game-theoretic research for NCS security is often unrelated to the model of the physical system and/or control methods \cite{Basar2019CPS-Survey,Li2022edgeAI,zhang2022riskmitigation}.
+These works also do not consider persistent DDoS or hardware attack models \cite{Yuan_new2020, Basar2019CPS-Survey, Li2022edgeAI} and tend to employ repeated games where the players update their investment strategies in response to the actions of their opponents in real time \cite{Basar2019CPS-Survey,zhang2022riskmitigation}.
+The latter approach, however, is not practical when a long-term, fixed security investment is required.
+Recently, a mixed-strategy (MS) investment game for mitigation of hardware attacks on an NCS was presented in \cite{PSACC2019}.
 However, MS games \cite{ZhuBasar2015Mag, Balcan2015, Basar2019CPS-Survey} are also unsuitable for realistic, long-term security investment since they have randomized strategies and must be played many times to realize the expected payoffs.
-A long-term security investment game has been proposed in \cite{Lu2020} recently, but this game does not address any kind of dynamic performance, nor does it address model uncertainties.
+A long-term security investment game has been proposed in \cite{Lu2020}, but this game does not address NCS performance objectives.